A complete guide to OCR Gateway GCSE Combined Science

 Atomic structure, the development of the atomic model, isotopes, the periodic table, group properties, bonding (ionic, covalent, metallic), separation techniques, conservation of mass, balanced equations, mole calculations (Higher Tier), and types of reaction.

-Chemistry Paper 4: C4 to C7
+Chemistry Paper 4: C4 to C6 plus practical skills

 Reactivity of Groups 1 and 7, tests for ions and gases, reaction rates and collision theory, equilibrium and Le Chatelier's principle (Higher Tier), exothermic and endothermic reactions, extraction of metals, the Haber process, the atmosphere and climate change, and the chemistry of crude oil and polymers.
+The CS7 Practical skills topic (PAGs C1–C5 in the J250 spec) is assessed across both chemistry papers.

 The physics papers

-Physics Paper 5: P1 to P4
+Physics Paper 5: P1 to P3

-The particle model, density, internal energy, specific heat capacity, vectors and scalars, Newton's laws, motion graphs, current and potential difference, series and parallel circuits, magnetic fields, electromagnets, transverse and longitudinal waves, the electromagnetic spectrum, atomic structure and radioactivity.
+P1 Matter: The particle model, density, internal energy, specific heat capacity.
+P2 Forces: Vectors and scalars, Newton's laws, motion graphs, momentum.
+P3 Electricity and magnetism: Current and potential difference, series and parallel circuits, magnetic fields and electromagnets.

-Physics Paper 6: P5 to P8
+Physics Paper 6: P4 to P6 plus practical skills

 Practical Activity Groups (PAGs)